The Great Instinct Override

 One final attempt from my better senses: "Eleni, you know better than this."

-The chocolate bled, obviously.
-It ran onto the white linen shirt, and I ended up spending three hours on my return, with bleach, trying to salvage what could have been avoided entirely.
-The most infuriating question followed: why would I override that wise, learned voice that was ready to help me from the beginning?
+I went with Stella and the chocolate bled, obviously.
+It ran onto the white linen shirt, and I ended up spending three hours on my return, with bleach, salvaging what could have been avoided entirely with the most infuriating question rolling around in my mind: why would I override that wise, learned voice that was ready to help me from the outset?

 When Good Sense Goes to Die